STOCKS NEWS SINGAPORE-Index futures rise 0.4 pct

 * Dow up 0.42 pct, S&P down 0.08 pct, Nasdaq down 1.8 pct (Updates to close with Apple's biggest decline in about 14 months, share details on Alphabet and Facebook)

-SINGAPORE, April 27 Singapore index futures rose 0.4 percent early on Friday, indicating a higher start for the benchmark Straits Times Index.
+Singapore index futures were up 0.4 percent on Tuesday, signalling the benchmark Straits Times Index will open higher.

-Asian shares inched up on Friday, tracking U.S. stocks which jumped overnight on strong U.S. housing data and earnings, but concerns over the health of European banks weighed on investor risk appetite after Standard & Poor's downgraded Spain's rating.
+Asian shares rose in early trading, riding on the back of strong gains in global equities overnight after solid manufacturing data from the United States and leading Asian exporters offset signs of mild recession in Europe.

 * Dow up 0.42 pct, S&P down 0.08 pct, Nasdaq down 1.8 pct (Updates to close with Apple's biggest decline in about 14 months, share details on Alphabet and Facebook)